GlodoUK/odoo-devenv/guides/windows_subsystem_for_linux.md

 # Windows using WSL (Windows Subsystem for Linux)
-:warning: Do not bother using WSL1.
+:warning: Ensure you using WSL2[1] and your instance is using WSL2.
+WSL1 is unusably slow for Odoo and .
 It's unusably slow.
-Ensure you are on WSL2[1] and your instance is using WSL2.

-:warning: Ensure you are running at least Windows 10 build 19037 or newer for WSL2.
-Prior versions are somewhat buggy.

   1. Ensure WSL is installed - https://docs.microsoft.com/en-us/windows/wsl/wsl2-install
   2. Ensure you are using WSL2 by default `wsl --set-default-version 2`